 - Coordinates County Continuity of Operations (COOP) planning, training and exercises; represents the County as an active member of the Regional Emergency Management Group (REMG) and the Urban Area Security Initiative (UASI) executive team.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Federal, state and local laws and regulations affecting emergency response and terrorism prevention and response, in particular, the Federal Homeland Security Advisory System; nuclear, chemical, and biological warfare and weapons of mass destruction; issues affecting cyber security; emergency management and incident command system principles and practices; management principles and practices; emergency management resources and resource agencies; group dynamics; planning techniques and program forecasting; budget preparation and monitoring; methods of developing and delivering training programs; supervisory techniques.
+Working knowledge of: Federal, state and local laws and regulations affecting disaster response and terrorism prevention and response, in particular, the Federal Homeland Security Advisory System; nuclear, chemical, and biological warfare and weapons of mass destruction; issues affecting cyber security; disaster management and incident command system principles and practices; management principles and practices; disaster management resources and resource agencies; group dynamics; planning techniques and program forecasting; budget preparation and monitoring; methods of developing and delivering training programs; supervisory techniques.

 Possession of certificate of completion for the following ICS/NIMS courses: ICS-100, ICS-200, ICS-300, ICS-400, IS-700, IS-701.a, IS-702.a, IS-703.a, IS-704, IS-706, IS-800.

 Within one (1) year of hire, successful completion of Professional Development Series (PDS) as required by FEMA.

 Within two (2) years of hire, successful completion of Basic Applied Practical Series (BAPS) as required by FEMA.

 Must be able to travel to meetings and attend trainings that may require overnight stays.